-The BMW i5 Touring offers optimized functionality for everyday use, leisure and travel.
+The BMW 520d Touring offers optimized functionality for everyday use, leisure and travel.

-The independent TÜV Rheinland Energy validated a life cycle assessment of the BMW i5 Touring showing the measures taken to reduce its environmental impact.
+The independent TÜV Rheinland Energy validated a life cycle assessment of the BMW 520d Touring.
+The assessment shows that the BMW Group is taking measures to reduce its environmental impact.